sonoluscharts/ScoreSyncFork/README.md

 # ScoreSync
 ## Fearture
-When the usc file is updated, it will automatically update sonolus' as well.
+When the usc file or sus file is updated, it will automatically update sonolus' as well.

 ## Usage